beauwilliams/MSA-AUS-2020-AzureML/Notes/SSHSetup.md

 _I'll show you what I mean_

-We are going to use `cat` to copy the contents of the file, then we are going to "pipe" the output of that commans _into_ the `pbcopy` command
+We are going to use `cat` to copy the contents of the file, then we are going to "pipe" the output of that command _into_ the `pbcopy` command

 Like so..
 `cat <the-name-you-gave-the-ssh-key>.pub | pbcopy`